-The A5 is a two-seat, single-engine, amphibious Light Sport Aircraft.
+The A5 is a two-seat, single-engine, amphibious.
 The A5 has a conventional high wing, tail-aft configuration with ailerons, flaps, elevator, rudder and water rudder control surfaces.
 The wings are manually foldable with the flight controls (ailerons and flaps) connecting automatically.
 The tricycle landing gear is retractable.
 The A5 is equipped with a Rotax 912iS Sport, 4-cylinder, horizontally-opposed, reciprocating engine of 100 horsepower.
 Installed equipment provides for flight in day and night VFR conditions.
-Fuel is contained in a single fuselage-mounted tank (bladder for Model Year 17 aircraft).
+Fuel is contained in a single fuselage-mounted.
 Flight controls employ conventional push-pull tubes, torque tubes and cables.
 The primary flight controls are conventional sticks and rudders (with toe brakes) for each seat.
 An electrically operated pitch trim tab is controlled from the pilot's (left seat) stick only.